VineethIISc/03-Opengl-Uniform-Variable/README.md

 # 03-Opengl-Uniform-Variable

 Draw a green triangle:
-  1) Use a uniform variable in vertes sahder
+  1) Use a uniform variable in vertex sahder
-  2) Pass color from application to shader
+  2) Pass the color value from application to shader

 Output Image:
 ![](images/greenOutput.png)